So, let’s talk about Amsterdam.

 Well, I was in Amsterdam anyway and I might as well make the most of it.
 I should fare better in Berlin, my next stop.
 So I set about taking pictures.

 1-0 Amsterdam.
-But there will be a return leg.
-You will not get the better of me!
-I will be back like a creditor.
+You win this tie.
+There will be a return leg.
+You will not get the better of me again!

 Right.
 On to Berlin then.